Coderhubs/simra_hackthon/frontend/CHATBOT_INTEGRATION.md

 6. The chatbot will use both the selected text and its knowledge of the book to answer

 ## Troubleshooting
-- If the chatbot doesn't respond, ensure the backend server is running on port 8002
+- Development: If the chatbot doesn't respond, ensure the backend server is running on port 8002
+- Production: If the chatbot doesn't respond, check that API routes are properly configured and the backend is accessible
 - If you see CORS errors, check that the backend is properly configured with CORS enabled
 - If selected text isn't being captured, try refreshing the page